 The truth of the matter is that the return on investment (ROI) with a dynamic pricing engine is strong enough to be of value to grocery stores of all sizes.
 Dynamic pricing ROI for groceries primarily comes from two places – higher profits and inventory optimization.

-Dynamic pricing looks at the overall market, evaluates the grocery store’s position, and recommend prices that are intended to increase profits.
+Dynamic pricing looks at the overall market, evaluates the grocery store’s position, and recommends prices that are intended to increase profits.
 Sometimes that profit increase comes from raising prices on popular items; other times it comes from driving more volume sales.
 The AI engine takes numerous factors into consideration, as it continuously evaluates and updates prices.
 Typically, dynamic pricing platforms increase revenue by up to 30%, while driving profits up by 11%.

 However, as mentioned earlier, ROI in groceries also comes from inventory optimization.
 In today’s grocery environment, large grocery stores throw thousands of dollars’ worth of inventory into the trash every week.
 This includes fresh baked goods that are made on premises, milk and dairy products, produce, stale bread, and other products with a limited shelf life.